 Matt Duffer echoed this sentiment: “[Carmen] was seeing a bunch of New York actors, and I just remember getting a text from her going, ‘Watch David Harbour right now!’
 We watched, and we were like, ‘Boom.
 That’s it.
 That’s our guy.
 That’s our Hopper.’ ”

-Check out this advice from the show’s CD and cast members on how to prepare for a “Stranger Things” audition—and maybe even turn the room Upside Down.
+This advice from the show’s CD and cast on how to prepare for a “Stranger Things” audition might come in handy as you pursue your own potentially life-changing role.

 Don’t get too caught up in the fantastical.
 To convincingly play resident Hawkins bad boy Billy Hargrove, Montgomery incorporated real pathos rather than leaning too hard into the sci-fi aspects of the show.
 “The arc [of Season 3] changed things in a big way.
 It put me at this precipice of having two characters playing out all the time: the possessed Billy and the Billy under that,” he told us.
 “So I played a lot with researching people with bipolar disorder and split personality disorder, and how one personality controls the spot and how the other fights for that.
 So I tried to show the latter—the personality fighting for control of the spot—in my eyes, and then the [former] in the physicality.
 I played it [thinking about] a real-world example like that, as opposed to playing into the science fiction and fantastical element.”